huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 A client MAY take advantage of the session resumption mechanisms supported by QUIC transport {{!RFC9000}} and QUIC TLS {{!RFC9001}}.
 Clients SHOULD consider potential privacy issues associated with session resumption before deciding to use this mechanism.
-These privacy issues are detailed in
+These privacy issues are detailed in {{privacy-issues-with-0-rtt-data}}
-{{privacy-issues-with-session-resumption}} and {{privacy-issues-with-0-rtt-data}},
+and {{privacy-issues-with-session-resumption}},
 and the implementation considerations are discussed in
 {{using-0-rtt-and-session-resumption}}.